LorneWhiteway/lfi_project/README.md

 #### Further Tursa configuration changes

-1. Install nbodykit using the same instructions as for Wilkes (no need to load Python3 module).
-2. Also in the `env` directory, run `pip install "dask[array]" --upgrade` (not sure if this is still needed).
-3. Add `opal_cuda_support=0` to `$HOME/.openmpi/mca-params.conf` to suppress a CUDA warning when running nbodykit.
+1. Add `opal_cuda_support=0` to `$HOME/.openmpi/mca-params.conf` to suppress a CUDA warning when running nbodykit.
 You will still get an OenFabric warning, though...

 ## Information about working with the UCL splinter cluster